springernature/ansible_dragent/README.md

 Role Variables
 --------------

-api_key: (mandatory) to setup the proper configuration of dragent and talk with your sysdigcloud account
+- `api_key`: (mandatory) to setup the proper configuration of dragent and talk with your sysdigcloud account
-dragent_tags: (optional), can be used to sysdigcloud's tagging feature to create a custom structure of your environment
+- `dragent_tags`: (optional), can be used to sysdigcloud's tagging feature to create a custom structure of your environment

 Dependencies
 ------------